 I’ve discovered that products I invited in to my home because I thought they were helping our family (or at least just smelled good) may have been actually causing us harm.
 Products I just assumed were safe actually contain toxins, known carcinogens (!), endocrine and reproductive disrupters, allergens and more.

 Even if a label says a product is “natural” it doesn’t necessarily mean it is all good.
-We would need to investigate further the practices and policies of the company and know the exact chemicals they used to know what “natural” means on the label.
+There could be one natural product and several “non-natural.”
+We would also need to investigate further the practices and policies of the company to know their policy on quality, as well as the exact process and ingredients they used to know what “natural” means on the label.

 I’ve been working on creating a healthier environment for my kids since they were little (as I shared in my health story).
-We weren’t as “crunchy” or as diligent in label reading as we should have been, I can see that now, but we tried to be careful when we knew of and believed in the dangers.
+We weren’t as “crunchy” or as diligent in label reading as we should have been back then, I can see that now, but we tried to be careful when we knew of and believed in the dangers.

 I’m so relieved that we were as conscientious as we were considering where we could have gone wrong, but it does make me feel sick that we were still so unaware of many potential dangers under our own roof.
 For everything we knew and did right, so many other things didn’t even cross our mind!
 I’m sure you feel the same way.

-But every year I try to learn more.
-And every year I’m more appalled at what is sold to us, mad at what is swept under the rug, and frustrated by what I didn’t know or change in our home as quickly as I should have.
+But every year I try to learn more because I see how our health was compromised in the past in obvious and potentially not-yet-discovered ways.
+And every year I’m more appalled at what is still sold to us, I get more mad at what is swept under the rug, and frustrated by what I didn’t know or change in our home as quickly as I should have.

 These products were not just in our house, but quite possibly in yours, too.
 It’s hard to process that even while trying to be the best mamas and home-makers we could be, we may have been unknowingly bringing such harmful products into our own home.